-Which regulation models for digital interactions should we pursue in the 21st century?
+Which regulatory models for digital interaction should we be following in the 21st century?

-Which regulation models for digital interactions should we pursue in the 21st century?
+Which regulatory models for digital interaction should we be following in the 21st century?

-Professor Moritz Hennemann has been holder of the Chair of European and International Information and Data Law and head of the Research Department for Legal Issues relating to Digitalisation at the Passau Faculty of Law since 2020.
-The emphasis in his research is on global developments in Data Law and Data Protection law, and the legal and regulatory framework of the digital economy.
+Professor Moritz Hennemann has held the Chair of European and International Information and Data Law and headed the Research Centre for Law and Digitalisation (FREDI) of the Faculty of Law at the University of Passau since 2020.
+His research revolves around the global development of data and data protection law as well as the legal and regulatory framework of the digital economy.